RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 [EMDR](./emdr.md)

 Open the Settings panel.
-This will start the side-to-side sounds together with a movement indicator:
+This will start the side-to-side sounds together with a movement indicator.
+The indicator is too small to be used for side-to-side eye movement.
+It is only there to indicate when the tool is running:

 ![](/assets/emdr0.png)